Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: V. The mass of Lewis-Tolman 1908--1912 and the Feynman Lectures 1963--2011

 In 1912, Tolman introduced theoretical dependence of mass from velocity based on the relativity principle \cite{Tolman}:

 Tolman considered the principle of momentum conservation in a perfect inelastic collision.
 Its derivation which regards mass as a coefficient of velocity in the expression for momentum determined transverse mass in accordance with (\ref{Abraham}).
-But earlier Tolman and Lewis had stressed a more universal, i.e. (\ref{M=E/c2}), character of mass $M$.
-Contrary to the popular belief, it is not Einstein who should be considered the author of the relativistic mass but Tolman and Lewis \cite{Hecht}.
+But earlier Lewis and Tolman had stressed a more universal, i.e. (\ref{M=E/c2}), character of mass $M$.
+Contrary to the popular belief, it is not Einstein who should be considered the author of the relativistic mass but Lewis and Tolman \cite{Hecht}.
 Einstein did not consider this concept until 1946, but he did not explicitly accept it \cite{Einstein 1946}.

-In 1914, the ideas of Tolman and Lewis were independently confirmed in a more comprehensive and a bit forgotten work by Lorentz \cite{Lorentz 1914}.
+In 1914, the ideas of Lewis and Tolman were independently confirmed in a more comprehensive and a bit forgotten work by Lorentz \cite{Lorentz 1914}.
 Lorentz used the same notations $M$ and $m$ as in this work.
 He also called mass $M$ as transverse mass, but he did not use longitudinal mass in his work.

-Derivations such as that by Tolman for relativistic mass are propagated in several excellent textbooks, including the famous Feynmann’s lectures \cite{Feynman}.
+Derivations such as that by Tolman for relativistic mass are propagated in several excellent textbooks, including the famous Feynman’s lectures \cite{Feynman} (Sec.
+16-4).
 Unlike Tolman, Feynman presented a derivation based on elastic collision.
+In section 15-1 \cite{Feynman}, Feynman called the relativistic mass the Einstein correction regarding Newtonian mass.
+It was a logical but not historiographic opinion.

+Feynman's lectures are a series of old textbooks from the sixties.
+However, they are constantly being revised, renewed and authorized.
+The latest edition has been called the New Millennium Edition (2011) and is authorized by the California Institute of Technology (Caltech).
+The preface to the previous edition (2005) was written by later Nobel prize winner Kip Thorne.
+Extensive documentation of corrections to these lectures is available at {\it www.feynmanlectures.caltech.edu/info/}.It is surprising, therefore, that content provided by Feynman and authorized today can be completely independently subjected to such strong criticism (see section VII).